Luidog/fms-api-client/README.md

   Authentication Capabilities
-(node:17736) [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
-Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.
-    ✓ should authenticate into FileMaker.
-(237ms)
+    1) should authenticate into FileMaker.
-    ✓ should automatically request an authentication token (3622ms) ✓ should reuse a saved authentication token (243ms) ✓ should log out of the filemaker.
-(269ms)
+    ✓ should automatically request an authentication token (6309ms) ✓ should reuse a saved authentication token (347ms) ✓ should log out of the filemaker.
+(277ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ should reject if the logout request fails (256ms) ✓ should reject if the authentication request fails (1495ms)
+    ✓ should reject if the logout request fails (237ms) ✓ should reject if the authentication request fails (1477ms)

   Create Capabilities
     ✓ should create FileMaker records.
-(228ms)
+(213ms)
-    ✓ should reject bad data with an error (267ms)
+    ✓ should reject bad data with an error (214ms)
-    ✓ should create FileMaker records with mixed types (236ms) ✓ should substitute an empty object if data is not provided (300ms) ✓ should return an object with merged filemaker and data properties (280ms) ✓ should allow you to run a script when creating a record with a merge response (250ms) ✓ should allow you to specify scripts as an array (314ms) ✓ should allow you to specify scripts as an array with a merge response (264ms) ✓ should sanitize parameters when creating a new record (245ms) ✓ should accept both the default script parameters and a scripts array (200ms)
+    ✓ should create FileMaker records with mixed types (471ms) ✓ should substitute an empty object if data is not provided (210ms) ✓ should return an object with merged filemaker and data properties (261ms) ✓ should allow you to run a script when creating a record with a merge response (187ms) ✓ should allow you to specify scripts as an array (271ms) ✓ should allow you to specify scripts as an array with a merge response (3521ms) ✓ should sanitize parameters when creating a new record (254ms) ✓ should accept both the default script parameters and a scripts array (175ms)

   Delete Capabilities
     ✓ should delete FileMaker records.
-(3674ms)
+(403ms)
     ✓ should trigger scripts via an array when deleting records.
-(390ms) ✓ should trigger scripts via parameters when deleting records.
-(3700ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
-(279ms) ✓ should stringify script parameters.
-(373ms)
+(348ms) ✓ should trigger scripts via parameters when deleting records.
+(647ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
+(387ms) ✓ should stringify script parameters.
+(303ms)
-    ✓ should reject deletions that do not specify a recordId (542ms) ✓ should reject deletions that do not specify an invalid recordId (9646ms)
+    ✓ should reject deletions that do not specify a recordId (246ms) ✓ should reject deletions that do not specify an invalid recordId (195ms)

   Edit Capabilities
     ✓ should edit FileMaker records.
-    ✓ should reject bad data with an error (359ms)
+    ✓ should reject bad data with an error (3413ms)
-    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (385ms) ✓ should allow you to run a script via a scripts array when editing a record (979ms) ✓ should allow you to specify scripts as an array (838ms) ✓ should allow you to specify scripts as an array with a merge response (303ms) ✓ should sanitize parameters when creating a new record (325ms) ✓ should accept both the default script parameters and a scripts array (203ms)
+    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (337ms) ✓ should allow you to run a script via a scripts array when editing a record (367ms) ✓ should allow you to specify scripts as an array (231ms) ✓ should allow you to specify scripts as an array with a merge response (810ms) ✓ should sanitize parameters when creating a new record (265ms) ✓ should accept both the default script parameters and a scripts array (211ms)

   Find Capabilities
-    ✓ should perform a find request (1325ms)
+    ✓ should perform a find request (292ms)
-    ✓ should allow you to use an object instead of an array for a find (311ms) ✓ should specify omit Criterea (326ms)
+    ✓ should allow you to use an object instead of an array for a find (219ms) ✓ should specify omit Criterea (240ms)
-    ✓ should allow additional parameters to manipulate the results (303ms) ✓ should allow you to limit the number of portal records to return (888ms) ✓ should allow you to use numbers in the find query parameters (188ms) ✓ should allow you to sort the results (706ms)
+    ✓ should allow additional parameters to manipulate the results (242ms) ✓ should allow you to limit the number of portal records to return (172ms) ✓ should allow you to use numbers in the find query parameters (721ms) ✓ should allow you to sort the results (223ms)
-    ✓ should return an empty array if the find does not return results (263ms) ✓ should allow you run a pre request script (992ms) ✓ should return a response even if a script fails (268ms) ✓ should allow you to send a parameter to the pre request script (228ms) ✓ should allow you run script after the find and before the sort (456ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (536ms) ✓ should reject of there is an issue with the find request (203ms)
+    ✓ should return an empty array if the find does not return results (227ms) ✓ should allow you run a pre request script (282ms) ✓ should return a response even if a script fails (234ms) ✓ should allow you to send a parameter to the pre request script (238ms) ✓ should allow you run script after the find and before the sort (491ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (225ms) ✓ should reject of there is an issue with the find request (212ms)

   Get Capabilities
     ✓ should get specific FileMaker records.
-(351ms)
+(376ms)
-    ✓ should reject get requests that do not specify a recordId (342ms) ✓ should allow you to limit the number of portal records to return (403ms) ✓ should accept namespaced portal limit and offset parameters (480ms)
+    ✓ should reject get requests that do not specify a recordId (342ms) ✓ should allow you to limit the number of portal records to return (339ms) ✓ should accept namespaced portal limit and offset parameters (922ms)

   Global Capabilities
-    ✓ should allow you to set FileMaker globals (252ms) ✓ should reject with a message and code if it fails to set a global (241ms)
+    ✓ should allow you to set FileMaker globals (240ms) ✓ should reject with a message and code if it fails to set a global (239ms)

   Request Interceptor Capabilities
-    ✓ should reject if the server errors (251ms)
+    ✓ should reject if the server errors (133ms)
-    ✓ should handle non JSON responses by rejecting with a json error (130ms) ✓ should reject non http requests to the server with a json error *Notice* Data API response does not contain a code
+    ✓ should handle non JSON responses by rejecting with a json error (96ms) ✓ should reject non http requests to the server with a json error *Notice* Data API response does not contain a code
-    ✓ should reject non https requests to the server with a json error (226ms)
+    ✓ should reject non https requests to the server with a json error (134ms)

   List Capabilities
-    ✓ should allow you to list records (699ms)
+    ✓ should allow you to list records (241ms)
-    ✓ should allow you use parameters to modify the list response (300ms) ✓ should should allow you to use numbers in parameters (310ms) ✓ should should allow you to provide an array of portals in parameters (273ms) ✓ should should remove non used properties from a portal object (257ms) ✓ should modify requests to comply with DAPI name reservations (289ms) ✓ should allow strings while complying with DAPI name reservations (236ms) ✓ should allow you to offset the list response (279ms) ✓ should santize parameters that would cause unexpected parameters (531ms) ✓ should allow you to limit the number of portal records to return (849ms) ✓ should accept namespaced portal limit and offset parameters (180ms) ✓ should reject invalid parameters (589ms)
+    ✓ should allow you use parameters to modify the list response (268ms) ✓ should should allow you to use numbers in parameters (178ms) ✓ should should allow you to provide an array of portals in parameters (170ms) ✓ should should remove non used properties from a portal object (257ms) ✓ should modify requests to comply with DAPI name reservations (267ms) ✓ should allow strings while complying with DAPI name reservations (173ms) ✓ should allow you to offset the list response (272ms) ✓ should santize parameters that would cause unexpected parameters (211ms) ✓ should allow you to limit the number of portal records to return (244ms) ✓ should accept namespaced portal limit and offset parameters (795ms) ✓ should reject invalid parameters (276ms)

   Script Capabilities
-    ✓ should allow you to trigger a script in FileMaker (784ms) ✓ should allow you to trigger a script in FileMaker (210ms) ✓ should allow you to trigger a script in a find (318ms) ✓ should allow you to trigger a script in a list (273ms) ✓ should allow reject a script that does not exist (226ms) ✓ should allow return a result even if a script returns an error (256ms) ✓ should parse script results if the results are json (293ms) ✓ should not parse script results if the results are not json (3335ms) ✓ should parse an array of scripts (234ms)
+    ✓ should allow you to trigger a script in FileMaker (285ms) ✓ should allow you to trigger a script in FileMaker (225ms) ✓ should allow you to trigger a script in a find (295ms) ✓ should allow you to trigger a script in a list (226ms) ✓ should allow reject a script that does not exist (229ms) ✓ should allow return a result even if a script returns an error (216ms) ✓ should parse script results if the results are json (244ms) ✓ should not parse script results if the results are not json (223ms) ✓ should parse an array of scripts (218ms)
-    ✓ should trigger scripts on all three script phases (863ms)
+    ✓ should trigger scripts on all three script phases (235ms)

   Storage
     ✓ should allow an instance to be created